kitbransby/Joint_Graph_Segmentation/README.md

 ### Acknowledgements

 Our codebase is adapted from [HybridGNet](https://github.com/ngaggion/HybridGNet).
-We thank Nicolas Gaggion for his contributions to polygon-based segmentation.
+We thank Nicolas Gaggion for making this code open-source and publicly available.
 This research is part of AI-based Cardiac Image Computing (AICIC) funded by the faculty of Science and Engineering at Queen Mary University of London.